 We've all done this at one time or another.
 Such abbreviated swatching only tells us one thing: What gauge we got when knitting those particular stitches, in that particular needle size, using those particular types of needles.Washing and Wearing

 If we don't wash that swatch, however, we'll never know how that yarn will actually wash or wear.
 We don't know if it will bleed, fade, shrink, or stretch, or if it will pill after just a few wears.
 Unless you plan on folding up your project and stuffing it in a drawer right away, you need to wash your swatch.
+Failing to do so would be like judging a bread recipe by its dough and never bothering to bake it.
 The Swatch Mitts

 What's that you say?
 You still don't feel comfortable knitting anything that doesn't have a functional purpose?
 I've got the answer: With just a few extra stitches, you can knit two swatches that become a pair of simple, pretty fingerless mitts (shown here).